Mineral Pools vs. Salt Water Pools

 Salt Chlorinator

-Salt water pools use a device called a salt chlorinator.
+Saltwater pools use a device called a salt chlorinator.
 The salt chlorinator consists of a salt cell and a control box.
 The salt cell is plumbed into the pool plumbing on the line that returns filtered water to the pool.

 Pool Ionizer